Showing 27 items matching swimwear

 Photograph, Somers Camp, c1930

 A black and white photo of six boys on a beach.
 The labels identify Jack Suggett and Norm Smith.
 Likely to be a very early camp for junior legatees at Somers.
-In the early years of Legacy organised outings to the property of Legacy founder, Legatee Stan Savige, who had a place in Balnarring.
-Permanent camp buildings were built in 1930, and with an association with Lord Somers (Governor of Victoria) it was called Somers Camp.
+In the early years, Legacy organised outings to the property of Legacy founder, Legatee Stan Savige, who had a place in Balnarring close to the beach.
+Permanent camp buildings were built in 1930.
+In 1930 Lord Somers (Governor of Victoria) also started a camp at a nearby property and the area was renamed Somers.
+Legacy Somers Camps continued intermittently at Stan's property until it was decided in 1951 to make other arrangements for holidays.
 Legatee Savige was the key founder of Legacy in 1923.
 This photo was with other photos from the early days of Legacy, including cricket team, football team, and camps at Balnarring/Somers.Legatee Savige's property at Balnarring became very important for Legacy providing outings and camps for junior legatees.Black and white photo x 2 of boys in swimwear on a beach.Handwritten on group of 6 boys says 'L R. + Jack Suggett + + + Norm Smith' in blue pen.
 Both have stamped '4 28' on back in grey ink, implying they were printed at the same time.
-Stamped 'Printed by Harringtons' in purple ink.somers camp, beach, norm smith, junior legatee outing, swimwear -
+Stamped 'Printed by Harringtons' in purple ink.beach, junior legatee outing, swimwear, norm smith, legacy somers camp -

 Brighton Historical Society